djalbat/reaction-with-style/README.md

 `;
 ```

-Here, not unsurprisingly, you must destructure the class in order to get hold of the requisite `className` property.
+Again the requisite `className` property is recovered, this time from the `this.props` object.

 ## Extending primitive components with style